Looking for a quality used fire truck? Selling one? Visit our sponsor Command Fire Apparatus

 Another lesson for the fire service

 Another hero is Roger Olian.
-Olian was then a sheet metal worker on his way home from his job at St. Elizabeth’s Hospital.
+Olian was a sheet metal worker on his way home from his job at St. Elizabeth’s Hospital.
 Olian saw the survivors flailing in the frigid waters before any rescuers arrived.
 Feeling he had to do something, Olian jumped in and swam toward the middle of the river.
-While he didn’t save anyone, the survivors all cited Olian’s act as giving them hope they soon would be rescued.
+While he didn’t save anyone, the survivors all cited Olian’s brave act as giving them hope they soon would be rescued.

 A personal connection

 Jamie McIntyre, who later became CNN’s Pentagon correspondent, saved a story (below) he did on the first anniversary about WTOP’s coverage of the two tragic incidents.
-Five-years-ago, another friend, Cindy Rich, was kind enough to interview me about that day for Washingtonian Magazine (you can read that story here).
+Ten-years-ago, another friend, Cindy Rich, was kind enough to interview me about that day for Washingtonian Magazine (you can read that story here).